 Forget the fancy egg-replacers and esoteric specialty ingredients.
 This homey pie is made with everyday pantry staples that everyone should have on hand.

-Sweet potato puree – It’s easy to make your own sweet potato puree, but you can also take a shortcut and use canned.
+Sweet Potato Puree – It’s easy to make your own sweet potato puree, but you can also take a shortcut and use canned.
 Found right alongside pumpkin puree in the baking aisle, make sure you’re getting 100% sweet potato puree with no sugar added.
-It might be a seasonal offering in some stores, reappearing for fall and winter annually.

-Coconut cream – Thicker and richer than coconut milk or coconut beverages, this is a naturally plant-based alternative to dairy cream.
-You’ll want to make sure it’s well mixed before using, either by shaking the can vigorously or microwaving in a heat safe dish for a few seconds, then stirring until smooth.
+Coconut Cream – Thicker and richer than coconut milk or coconut beverages, this is a naturally dairy-free alternative to dairy cream.
+You’ll want to make sure it’s well mixed before using, either by shaking the can vigorously or microwaving in a heat-safe dish for a few seconds, then stirring until smooth.

-Soymilk – Any non-dairy milk will do, but soy is my preference for its thick, rich, and creamy texture.
+Soymilk – Any non-dairy milk will do, but soy is our preference for its thick, rich, and creamy texture.

 Cornstarch – Just like in cooked custards or puddings, a touch of cornstarch thickens your puree into a luscious, sliceable consistency.
 In a pinch, you could substitute potato starch or tapioca starch instead.

-Vegan pie crust – Although conventional short crust pastry is heavily butter-based, you might be surprised to find several mainstream brands that offer “accidentally” vegan options.
+Vegan Pie Crust – Although conventional short crust pastry is heavily butter-based, you might be surprised to find several mainstream brands that offer “accidentally” vegan pie crust options.
 Keebler, Marie Calendar’s, Wholly Wholesome, Mi Del, and Jus-Rol are just a few examples.
 Always check ingredient labels to be sure.

 How To Make A Sweet Potato Pie